CloudCannon/Academy/_posts/2017-02-07-permalinks.md

 ~~~
 {% endraw %}

-Going to `blog.html` in the browser 404s and going to `/blog/` outputs the blog page.
+Going to `blog.html` in the browser 404s whereas `/blog/` now outputs the blog page.

 ## Blog post permalinks

-So that's an example of setting the permalink on individual pages but what if we wanted to set a permalink for all our blog posts.
-We could add this permalink to every blog post or a better way is to set it once for all blog posts in  `_config.yml`.
-The variables available to us when setting permalinks for posts are as follows.
+What if we wanted to set a permalink for all our blog posts?
+We could add a permalink to every blog post but that could take forever.
+A better way is to set it once for all blog posts in  `_config.yml`.
+The variables available to us when setting permalinks for posts are as follows:

 <table>
   <thead>